Paramount10/dataset-generator/README.md

 The 'documents' directory holds relevant information about the current dataset generator's variables and calculations.

-The application was developed in NetBeans, so a Netbeans version of the project is being worked on and will eventually be uploaded here to allow GUI configuration using the NetBeans editor.
+The 'NetBeans.zip' file is an older, modified version of the project which allows for GUI configuration using the NetBeans GUI editor.
+Details can be found in the 'Documentation.pdf' file.